How to keep your home warm in the winter with a secondary heating source

 3. Keep the drapes closed whenever possible to further block cold air from spreading.

-Block the Drafts
+Block the drafts

 Your home's windows aren't the only place where cold air can enter.
 Inspect your entire home and apply towels or blankets to close off doorjambs – or simply invest in some new weather-stripping for any doors that open to the outside.
 Close the flue on the chimney and close doors to any unoccupied rooms.
-This will keep cold air in those rooms so it doesn't travel around the house.
+This will keep the cold air in those rooms, so it doesn't travel around the house.

-Insulate the Basement
+Insulate the basement

 Your basement can really eat up a lot of energy, simply because the heat pumped into it naturally wants to rise and escape.
 For this reason alone, it's vital that the walls and windows are properly insulated, even in unfinished basements.
 Rolls of fiberglass insulation are the most efficient solution.
 Read our article on insulating your basement to learn more.

-Dress Warmly
+Dress warmly

 The warmer your family dresses, the less they will have to rely on your furnace to keep comfortable.
 Dress in layers during the winter and pay special attention to areas where warm air escapes the body, such as the feet and head.
 Use additional layers in the morning or at night to stay warm when it's coldest.